Danielle Cerny /

 Heather Fudger /

 I am a proud Gen Xer.
 I loved growing up in the age where we experienced seismic technology shifts.
-We are a strange hybrid of digital users who are extremely comfortable with technology but still remember a time when things were a bit more primitive.
+We are a unique hybrid of digital users who are extremely comfortable with technology but still remember a time when things were a bit more primitive.

 What do some of those solutions look like?